microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

-# Azure Function Custom Operation Quickstart
+# Azure Function custom operation quickstart

 This quickstart will walk you through creating a simple custom operation on top of the FHIR Service using Azure Functions.
 We'll cover everything from deploying infrastructure, debugging locally, and deploying to Azure.